Guest blog by Meg Blyler

 Volunteer Coordinator and AmeriCorps member

-April 8-12 is National Volunteer Recognition week, not just at Twin Cities Habitat for Humanity, but all across the country.
+Happy National Volunteer Recognition Week!
+Today through April 24 we celebrate amazing volunteers, not just at Twin Cities Habitat for Humanity, but across the country.
 Each year, nonprofit organizations and communities recognize volunteers and celebrate service.
-National Volunteer Week was established by Points of Light, and started in 1974.
+This annual celebration was started in 1974 by the Points of Light.

-At Twin Cities Habitat for Humanity, we know that volunteers are critical to our mission of eliminating poverty housing in the Twin Cities, and making decent, affordable shelter for all people a matter of conscience.
-We are extremely grateful for the 16,000 plus volunteers that help us with everything from answering phones and greeting guests at our headquarters to picking up donations for the Twin Cities Habitat ReStore , and the many volunteers who roll up their sleeves to build Habitat homes.
+At Twin Cities Habitat, we know that volunteers are critical to our mission of eliminating poverty housing in the Twin Cities, and making decent, affordable shelter for all people a matter of conscience.
+We are extremely grateful for the 16,000 plus volunteers who help us with everything from answering phones and greeting guests at our headquarter to picking up donations for the Twin Cities Habitat ReStore, and the many volunteers who roll up their sleeves to build Habitat homes.

 Finally, the most important part of Volunteer Recognition Week is to take a moment to express our gratitude and appreciation for everything volunteers do for Twin Cities Habitat for Humanity.
 Thank you for all of your time and hard work – we’re not exaggerating when we say we could not do what we do without you.